tensorflow/data-validation/g3doc/get_started.md

 is a
 [Beam PTransform](https://beam.apache.org/contribute/ptransform-style-guide/)
-that takes a PCollection of batches of input examples (a batch of input examples is represented as an [Arrow](https://arrow.apache.org) table), and outputs a PCollection containing a single `DatasetFeatureStatisticsList` protocol buffer.
+that takes a PCollection of batches of input examples (a batch of input examples is represented as an [Arrow](https://arrow.apache.org) RecordBatch), and outputs a PCollection containing a single `DatasetFeatureStatisticsList` protocol buffer.

-Once you have implemented the custom data connector that batches your input examples in an Arrow table, you need to connect it with the `tfdv.GenerateStatistics` API for computing the data statistics.
+Once you have implemented the custom data connector that batches your input examples in an Arrow RecordBatch, you need to connect it with the `tfdv.GenerateStatistics` API for computing the data statistics.
 Take `TFRecord` of `tf.train.Example`'s for example.
 We provide the [DecodeTFExample](https://github.com/tensorflow/data-validation/tree/master/tensorflow_data_validation/coders/tf_example_decoder.py)